gexijin/workshop24/README.md

-Coding with ChatGPT workshop
+#Coding with ChatGPT workshop at SDSU

-# Getting Ready
+## Getting Ready

 1. Make sure you have a recent version of R. At least 4.20.
 If unsure, install the most recent version. https://www.r-project.org/
 2. Update RStudio to the most recent version (V. 2023.12.1+402). https://posit.co/download/rstudio-desktop/